Insider Weekly 2025 Best Children's Martial Arts School Award

 What Actually Happens in Class: Demystifying the Experience

 Many parents wonder, “What will my child actually do in martial arts class?”
 It can sound intimidating or mysterious if you haven’t experienced it firsthand.
-I want to break down the structure and atmosphere of a typical class at Mastery Martial Arts so you know exactly what your child will encounter.
+I want to break down the structure and atmosphere of a typical class at our martial arts classes for kids in Troy so you know exactly what your child will encounter.

 Class Structure: Routine and Repetition